ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

 "foo/hello" = {path = "<path_to_annotation_project_dir>/hello-annot/target/balo/hello-2019r3-any-0.1.0.balo"}
 ```

-In the `greeting.bal`, add a function.
-Note how we’ve annotated the function using our `@hello:Greeting` annotation.
+Add a function to the `greeting.bal` file.
+Note that the function is annotated using the `@hello:Greeting` annotation.

 ```ballerina
 import foo/hello;